 - When the Japanese say “Yes”, they mean, “Yes, I am listening”.
 The Americans may take it to mean, “Yes, I agree”.

-- Wearing white colour on marriage may be forbidden in some cultures, where as, in other cultures, the main wedding dress is white in colour.
+- Wearing white colour on marriage may be forbidden in some cultures, whereas, in other cultures, the main wedding dress is white.

 Physical Barriers/ Channel and Media Barriers

 Physical distractions cause a lot of noise, often literally: insufficiently insulated rooms with car noises filtering through, poor lighting, and such things as frequent movement of bodies postures, with a pen in the hand, even the arrival of coffee at a critical stage on the communication process are the causes of communication barriers in organizations.
 Constant telephone interruptions are one of the commonest physical distractions.
 These obstacles prevent a message from reaching the intended recipient.